GM to pay $1M penalty for ignition switch accounting trouble

-DETROIT (AP) — General Motors Co. has agreed to pay a $1 million penalty for violating accounting rules involving its deadly ignition switch scandal.
+DETROIT (AP) — General Motors will pay the federal government a $1 million civil penalty for violating accounting rules involving the company’s deadly ignition switch scandal.

-The Securities and Exchange Commission says the company settled charges that it had deficient controls that stopped it from properly assessing the scandal’s impact on financial statements.
+The penalty, announced Wednesday as a settlement with the U.S. Securities and Exchange Commission, is for failing to have accounting controls in place to determine the potential for a recall and estimate the possible loss.

-GM consented to an SEC order without admitting to charges.
-The SEC says companies have to figure out the likelihood of a recall and estimate the possible loss.
-The agency found that a 2012 company investigation of the scandal wasn’t brought to the attention of accountants until at least 18 months after it began.
+GM said it consented to an SEC cease-and-desist order without admitting or denying any wrongdoing.

 Most Read Stories